 Loco Pez is a taco truck-inspired bar in Fishtown, Graduate Hospital, and West Philly that looks like it’s straight out of the ’70s.
 If you have a job where Mondays and Tuesdays are your weekends, this is where you should go on your nights off.
 They have a full bar with cheap drinks, $2-$4 tacos, and a jukebox that has mostly old-school stuff you’ll want to sing along to.
 Just remember to bring cash and look up the secret menu before you go.

 If you’ve ever seen Mad Men and wished your work life was all drinking, smoking cigarettes and having “creative meetings” that are really just more drinking, use your post-work hours next Monday to hang out at Bud & Marilyn’s.
 It’s perfectly retro, with wood-paneled walls and black-and-white dial TVs, and you can eat all of the buttery comfort food you want, like crispy cheese curds, grilled hanger steak, and fried chicken without any of the obvious cons of living in the 1960’s.

 Trattoria Carina is in Fitler Square, and you’ll feel the shift from the hordes of shoppers in Rittenhouse as soon as you cross 20th street.
 It’s a little quieter and less flashy than most places in the area, but that’s exactly what you want on a Monday night.
-No big loud groups of twenty-somethings who don’t see the distinction between a weekend and weeknight.
-Just you, a bowl of spaghetti with clams, and a Negroni.
+No big loud groups of twenty-somethings who don’t see the distinction between a weekend and a weeknight.
+Just you, a bowl of spaghetti with clams, crispy pork milanese, and a Negroni.